ivan-korobkov/pdef/docs/language-guide.md

 *Constraints:*

-- Methods must have unique names.
+- Interface methods must have unique names.
-- Arguments must have unique names.
+- Method arguments must have unique names.
 - An argument must be of a data type.
 - Only terminal methods can be `@post`.
 - Only `@post` methods can have `@post` arguments.